shikhabaghel/IBND-Corpus/README.md

  - Cmp_info: contains competitive speech vs. others annotations. competitive label is denoted by 1 and 0 label is used for "others" class.
 Here, "others" class comprises non-competitive speech and single speaker's speech.

- Feel free to reach out to me (shikhabaghel@iisc.ac.in or shikhabaghel1990@gmail.com) for further information.
+ Feel free to reach out to me (shikhabaghel@nitk.edu.in or shikhabaghel1990@gmail.com) for further information.

                                                 .